umutoztunc/umutoztunc.github.io/_posts/2020-06-29-0ctf-happytree.md

 At this point, [@Anciety](https://twitter.com/Anciety2) suggested me to take a look at QDBI which lead me to [this](https://blog.quarkslab.com/slaying-dragons-with-qbdi.html) write-up.
 My goal was to successfully log all the vm operations.
 However, after spending hours on Frida + QDBI configuration, I was still receiving libQDBI.so errors.
 I decided to give up on this and started thinking about instruction counting attack similar to that write-up.

 The first tool that came to my mind was `perf`, but it did not work for some reason.
-The other tool was Intel's `pin`, and luckily I've come found this awesome tool called [PinCTF](https://github.com/ChrisTheCoolHut/PinCTF).
+The other tool was Intel's `pin`, and luckily I've found this awesome tool called [PinCTF](https://github.com/ChrisTheCoolHut/PinCTF).

 After, running it I got the following:

 ```